2018 Stony Brook Seawolves football team

 The 2018 Stony Brook Seawolves football team represented Stony Brook University in the 2018 NCAA Division I FCS football season.
 The Seawolves competed as sixth-year members of the Colonial Athletic Association with Chuck Priore as the head coach for his 13th season.
 They played their home games at Kenneth P. LaValle Stadium in Stony Brook, New York.
 They finished the season 7–5, 5–3 in CAA play to finish in a three-way tie for third place.
 They received an at-large berth to the FCS Playoffs, where they lost in the first round to Southeast Missouri State.

-Previous season

-The Seawolves finished the 2017 season 10–3, 7–1 in CAA play to finish in second place despite being predicted to finish in 8th.
-They received an at-large bid to the FCS Playoffs where they defeated Lehigh in the first round before losing to James Madison in the second round.
-It was their most successful season since joining the CAA in 2013.

 Preseason

-CAA Poll
+CAA poll

 In the CAA preseason poll released on July 24, 2018, the Seawolves were predicted to finish in fourth place.

 Preseason All-CAA Team

 The Seawolves had two players selected to the preseason all-CAA team.